freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 Hide node details is a toggle, hiding details then showing them.

+Note: even when node details are hidden, you can see it by hovering over the node.

 **To access**: Select the node(s) then either
 - press Alt+F2
 - use the View menu > Hide details